I2Tunimib/I2T-docs/docs/user-manual/exploring-interface/graph-view/graph-area.md

 This view allows you to:
 - Inspect the **actual data values** associated with a semantic node, scrolling through the table.
-- Check the **kind, role and types** of a node by observing its content.
+- Check the **kind, semantic class for entities or datatype for literals, role and types** of a node by observing its content.
 - Identify patterns, repetitions, missing values, or inconsistencies in the data.

 <div style={{textAlign: 'center'}}>